 2. What prompted you to start a business?

 A lengthy sequence of terrible decisions, haha.
 I dropped out of college, waited tables for much longer than I hoped, then took out a $10,000 personal loan for a failing design business.
 Once each of those chapters closed, a new opportunity arose in the ‘Creative Gigs’ section of Craigslist.
 A photographer in Austin, TX, where we were living at the time, was looking for a second shooter.
 I Googled their phone number, since it wasn’t listed online, and made a phone call to see if they’d be interested in taking me under their wing.
 Surprisingly enough, despite the fact that I had zero experience as a photographer, the owner of the company wanted to meet with me.
 She told me I was the only person to call out of the hundreds of messages they received, and she was interested in getting new branding materials in place in addition to having me tag along to photo sessions.
-I went to a few sessions and realized pretty quickly that the photography gig wasn’t my jam.
-After rebranding their business & designing photo albums, save the dates, and wedding invitations for all of the couples who came their way, I started getting messages from other photographers who were looking to redo their marketing materials.
+I went to a few sessions, here and there to some weddings and managed to capture those beautiful First Communion Dresses.
+But I realized pretty quickly that the photography gig wasn’t my jam.
+After rebranding their business & designing photo albums, save the dates, creating wedding invitations and recommending groomsmen gifts by Urban Designer for all of the couples who came their way, I started getting messages from other photographers who were looking to redo their marketing materials.
 Soon enough, I had more clients than I could handle!

 3. How did you decide on the name/brand of your business?